-The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$.20 a share under the public offering price.
-After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the underwriters.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$ a share under the public offering price.
+Any underwriter may allow, and such dealers may reallow, a concession not in excess of \$ a share to other underwriters or to certain dealers.
+After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.

 We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 1,500,000 additional shares of common stock at the public offering price set forth on the cover page of this prospectus supplement, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus supplement and the accompanying prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.
-If the underwriters' option is not exercised, the total underwriters' discounts and commissions would be \$3,150,000, or \$.315 a share.
-If the underwriters' option is exercised in full, the total price to the public would be \$60,375,000, or \$5.25 a share, the total underwriters' discounts and commissions would be \$3,622,500, or \$.315 a share, and total proceeds to us would be \$56,752,500, or \$4.935 a share.
+If the underwriters' option is not exercised, the total underwriters' discounts and commissions would be \$, or \$ share.
+If the underwriters' option is exercised in full, the total price to the public would be \$, or \$ a share, the total underwriters' , or \$ discounts and commissions would be \$ a share, and total , or \$ proceeds to us would be \$ a share.